 For any questions regarding the ACE Scholarship program, please contact Ritchie Morrow via email at Ritchie.Morrow@nebraska.gov or at 402-471-0032.

-More than 86 percent of ACE students go on to college, compared to 78 percent of non-low-income students and 51 percent of low-income non-ACE recipients.
+Eighty-two percent of ACE public school students go on to college, compared to 72 percent of all public high school ACE students and 52 percent of low-income non-ACE recipients.